Data Request Format 2.0

 The range attribute addresses an individual element or a sequence of elements in the data set.

-A data set can be viewed either as an array of homogenous components or as a sequence of raw bytes.
+A data set can be viewed either as an array of homogenous elements or as a sequence of raw bytes.
 Accordingly, a range may be specified in two forms, depending on which model is used.
 Array indices are enclosed in brackets, a byte offset and a length are enclosed in braces.
 One shall make no assumption, based on a form of the range, whether the request asks for raw or scaled data.
-The bytewise form is deprecated, because it requires the users to know low-level details of data representation and is prone to scaling errors.
+The use of the bytewise form is discouraged, as it requires a knowledge of front-end data lengths.

 | array-range